 The two examples of gamification above took a lot of time and effort to build out.
 Sometimes the best games are low tech, and easy to understand.
 One example of easy to implement gamification was performed by Lawley Insurance.
 Their SalesForce pipeline was messy, deals were stuck in the “nurturing” stage, calls and meetings were not being logged.
 To fix this Lawley connected their SalesForce to the app LevelEleven to gamify closing out deals, and booking calls and meetings.
 Points were awarded to sales employees when they accomplished a targeted task in SalesForce, then rewards were given to employees who acquired the most points.

-There are tons of approaches you can take to gamify the onboarding process for new hires.
+There are tons of approaches you can take to gamify the onboarding experience for new hires.
 For example, you might consider awarding points for the completion of certain onboarding activities or implement challenges in which the lowest time to completion wins.
 These simple games can go a long way in motivating your new hires and helping them adapt to the company culture.

 Here are some more fun ways to make a game out of your onboarding process.